-- Brass instrument lessons are provided by the Brighton & Hove & Arts and Mrs Glineur.
+- Brass instrument lessons are provided by Create Music and Mrs Glineur.

-- Guitar lessons are provided by John Martin
+- Cello lessons are provided by Create Music.

-- Harmonica lessons are provided by the Harp Academy.
+- Violin lessons are provided by Create Music.

 Details of how to apply can be found at the school office.

-Find our more and apply online to the Brighton & Hove Music & Arts tuition at this link.
+Find our more and apply online to Create Music tuition at this link.

 Depending on instrument availability, children in Year 3 onwards have the chance to join Aldrington Brass.
 There are lessons given and the children work towards joining the brass band which meets weekly.
 This is an outstanding chance to enjoy playing as part of an ensemble and Aldrington Brass quickly develops excellent musicians who perform throughout the year.
 Aldrington Brass can be heard at our monthly Bishop Hannington services.

 Children in Year 3 and above have the chance to pursue music in our many extra-curricular clubs.
 The Choir runs in the autumn and spring terms, meeting after school.

 Our African Drumming Club for Years 5 and 6 meets throughout the year, practising and perfecting group performances of complex rhythms.
 Samba Band for Years 3 and 4 runs in the summer term.
 Both these groups often perform at our monthly Bishop Hannington services.